Through the pandemic and beyond: how Interact works to actively support our colleagues’ mental health

 - Appropriate interventions and guidance to professional support

-This team are working across Interact to raise awareness, offer information, support and, reduce the stigma of mental health issues.
+This team are working across Interact to offer information and support.
 To date they have taken over our bi-weekly Friday Chat session with a fun and informative session and built a dedicated hub on our intranet where colleagues can:

 - Find a mental health first aider best for them: each first aider, as well as being a generalist, has a “particular area of empathy” based on their own experiences.